gbmhunter/blog/content/electronics/components/piezoelectric-speakers/_index.md

 ## How To Drive A Piezo

-An easy and loud way to drive a piezo speaker using an inductor in parallel with the piezo and a NPN BJT.
+An easy and loud way to drive a 2-pin piezoelectric speaker is with an inductor in parallel with the piezo and a NPN BJT acting as a switch.

 When the NPN BJT is switched on, the current builds up through the inductor and energy is stored in it's magnetic field.
 When the transistor is switched off, the inductor creates a large voltage spike which excites the piezo speaker.
 The piezo can be driven to around 40-60V with a 5V supply.
 Make sure the BJT has a collector-emitter breakdown voltage high enough to withstand this!

-The frequency of the PWM controls the pitch of the sound, the duty cycle controls the volume.
-Duty cycle should be varied from 0-50%.
-The inductance does not matter to much, something in the range of 10-50mH seems to give the best results with most piezo's.
+**The frequency of the PWM controls the pitch of the sound, the duty cycle controls the volume.** Duty cycle should be varied from 0-50%.
+The inductance does not matter to much, something in the range of 10-50mH seems to give the best results with most piezos.

 {{% figure src="piezo-drive-circuit-parallel-inductor.jpg" caption="An easy and loud way to drive a piezo speaker using an inductor in parallel with the piezo and a NPN BJT."  width="500px" %}}

-A non-standard and slightly convoluted method for driving a piezo speaker using a half-bridge driver IC.
+A non-standard and slightly convoluted method for driving a piezo speaker using a half-bridge driver IC:

-{{% figure src="piezo-drive-circuit-half-bridge-ic.jpg" caption="A non-standard and slightly convulated method for driving a Piezo speaker using a half-bridge driver IC."  width="500px" %}}
+{{% figure src="piezo-drive-circuit-half-bridge-ic.jpg" caption="A non-standard and slightly convoluted method for driving a Piezo speaker using a half-bridge driver IC."  width="500px" %}}

 ## How To Drive A Buzzer